straybiker/HA-load-balancer/README.md

 This check is mode-aware: car-related sensors are only checked if car-aware mode is enabled.
 This ensures safe and predictable operation even if some sensors are missing or temporarily unavailable.

+## Car-aware Mode Behavior

+When car-aware mode is enabled (`car_aware: true`), the system checks for required car sensors:
+- battery_percentage
+- battery_capacity_wh
+- soc_time
+- soc_threshold

+If any of these sensors are unavailable:
+1. A warning is logged to Home Assistant
+2. The system continues operating with car_aware=false
+3. Uses charger default values for min/max current

+The current and phase limits are determined as follows:
+- With car_aware=true: Uses minimum of car and charger max current
+- With car_aware=false: Uses charger defaults
+- With unavailable car sensors: Falls back to charger defaults

 ## Future Developments
 - [x] Autocalculate charger efficiency.